 The Mansion is a 10-bedroom mansion owned by music producer Rick Rubin in the Laurel Canyon area of Los Angeles, originally built in 1918.
 The Mansion is famous for many bands who recorded their best titles.
 Although many say that Harry Houdini lived at the mansion, no one has ever lived in the Mansion under the name "Houdini", a fact that Corey Taylor, has said in his book A Funny Thing Happened on the Way to Heaven.

-The nine-piece band, known for wearing jumpsuits and disturbing masks while performing live, holed up in the Harry Houdini Mansion in Laurel Canyon, Calif., with producer Rick Rubin to lay down tracks for the 3rd studio album "Vol. 3 (The Subliminal Verses)" -- and had a series of, shall we say, unusual experiences while living there.
+The nine-piece band holed up in the Harry Houdini Mansion in Laurel Canyon, Calif, with producer Rick Rubin to lay down tracks for the 3rd studio album "Vol. 3 (The Subliminal Verses)", and had a series of, shall we say, unusual experiences while living there.